 Section 5.06.
 Proxies.
 Proxies shall not be allowed or used.

 Section 5.07.
 Number, Qualification and Term of Office The Officers shall be elected from the “Active Members”.
 These officers with duly elected representatives from each of the eight regions will form the Board of Directors along with the non-voting Executive Director of the Association.
-The eight areas will be identical to the Texas High School Coaches’ Association regional structure.
 Regional Directors from regions 2-5-8-4 will be elected in odd years and regions 3-7-1-6 in even years and each Director will serve a two-year term.
 These directors are to be elected by association members within their region and will assume office at the annual General Session summer meeting.
 Any change in the status of employment as an active athletic director while holding a position in the Association, will be left to discretion of the board to remove or continue in the present position until the end of the fiscal year.
 The immediate Past Director will attend the THSADA Board orientation at Coach School as their last official duty.

 Section 5.08.
 Duties of the President The President shall preside at all meetings of the association as the Chief Executive Officer.
 The President shall be responsible for writing a column in each of the quarterly newsletters.
 The President shall have the power to appoint special committees/chairs for the purpose of improving the objectives of the association.
 The President shall be allowed expenses to the NIAAA National Conference.
 The President will have appointive powers for NIAAA convention delegates.
 The President will assign individual members to identified projects and confirm the Board agenda with the Executive Director.
 The President will explain the voting procedures to the membership prior to each election.